noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 Why "UltraVerifier"?

-To be precise, Noir doesn't actually generate the contract for us, it simply compiles it and executes it on the backend.
-The backend returns the contract, not Noir.
+To be precise, the Noir compiler (`nargo`) doesn't generate the verifier contract directly.
+It compiles the Noir code into an intermediate language (ACIR), which is then executed by the backend.
+So it is the backend that returns the verifier smart contract, not Noir.

 In this case, the Barretenberg Backend uses the UltraPlonk proving system, hence the "UltraVerifier" name.